 How to write your one-sentence offer

 You don't need a sales page, a logo, or a website to get your first customers.
-You need one sentence.
-Fill in this template:
+You need one sentence:

 "In one hour, I'll help you [specific outcome].
 You'll leave with [tangible thing you didn't have before]."